Ares-Developers/Ares-docs/new/urbancombattrenches.rst

 will 'pass through' to the occupants inside damaging them rather than the building itself.

+:tagdef:`[BuildingType]UC.PassThrough=float - chance`
-:[BuildingType]UC.PassThrough= (float - chance): The percentage of shots that will pass through to the occupants (and therefore not damage this building).
+  The percentage of shots that will pass through to the occupants (and therefore not damage this building).
 Defaults to :value:`0%` (i.e. all shots damage the building / no shots damage the occupants).
 When there are no occupants inside then :tag:`UC.PassThrough` will be ignored (i.e. all shots damage the building).
+:tagdef:`[BuildingType]UC.FatalRate=float - chance`
-:[BuildingType]UC.FatalRate= (float - chance): In the event that a shot has passed through, the percentage of those shots that will instantly kill one occupant, disregarding the weapon entirely.
+  In the event that a shot has passed through, the percentage of those shots that will instantly kill one occupant, disregarding the weapon entirely.
   Defaults to :value:`0%`.
+:tagdef:`[BuildingType]UC.DamageMultiplier=float - multiplier`
-:[BuildingType]UC.DamageMultiplier= (float - multiplier): If a shot has passed through but isn't necessarily fatal then one occupant will be damaged.
+  If a shot has passed through but isn't necessarily fatal then one occupant will be damaged.
 The damage dealt by the weapon will be multiplied by :tag:`UC.DamageMultiplier`.
 Defaults to :value:`100%` (i.e. no change to the damage dealt by the weapon).
+:tagdef:`[Projectile]SubjectToTrenches=boolean`
-:[Projectile]SubjectToTrenches= (boolean): Whether or not this projectile will override the normal :value:`UC.PassThrough` chance on targeted buildings.
+  Whether or not this projectile will override the normal :value:`UC.PassThrough` chance on targeted buildings.
 If the projectile has :tag:`SubjectToTrenches=no` set, and the target building has :tag:`UC.PassThrough` set greater than zero, then the building will be treated as if it had :tag:`UC.PassThrough=100%`, when hit by this projectile.
 If :tag:`SubjectToTrenches=yes` is set (default), then the normal :tag:`UC.PassThrough` chance will be used when the building is hit by this projectile.